trigggor/trigggor/README.md

 # About me
-- 🔭 I’m currently working on backend development
+-  I’m I'm looking for a job in backend development
-- 🌱 I’m currently learning Python
+-  I’m currently learning Python
-- 📫 How to reach me: [telegram](https://t.me/Couprazh) ; triggger@icloud.com
+-  How to reach me: [telegram](https://t.me/Couprazh) ; triggger@icloud.com